mfkiwl/IntNavLib/README.md

 ```

 ## TODOs

+- write error plot script from 2 profiles, so that we can evaluate perfo of ros node

-- ros2 app: handle queue sizes (drop if full). log result to file for starters, to verify
+- ros2 app: handle queue sizes (drop if full). log result to file for starters, to verify. use cond variables in waits. do data lag compensation (add delays in bag writer)

 - write test bash script to run all demos. launch it at each commit